RobertSBell/ePortfolio/README.md

 ![Travel Page After](docs/assets/img/TravelPageAfter.png)

 ### Brief Reflection
-Web development has trended towards being an avenue where I am weaker, I faced numerous challenges updating the implementation from what was described in the assignment to the modern angular framework but in doing so I developed a great deal more comfort working in the MEAN stack, working with servers, and user login/registration.
-Getting everything to work as intended in such a large project proved quite difficult but very rewarding in experience.
+Jury rigging the original assignment into the modern angular framework as well as thoroughly redefining field data types in the database was more challenging than if I'd been able to implement it correctly from the start but the experience in maying broad changes to a massive project was spectacular and the design process for data verification was fun.
+I have developed a great deal more comfort working in the MEAN stack, working with servers, working with GitHub, and user login/registration.
+Getting everything to work as intended in such a large project proved a quite difficult but very rewarding in experience.